Discover our communities

 *Source: Australian Government Taxation Services Australia, as of 26 March 2024.

-If you currently qualify, or are hoping to qualify for the Age Pension once you stop working, selling any asset of significant value needs to be considered at all time (and you should ALWAYS seek advice from your accountant).
+If you currently qualify or are hoping to qualify for the Age Pension once you stop working, selling any asset of significant value needs to be always considered (and you should always seek advice from your accountant).
 Whilst the value of your primary residence is currently excluded from the Aged Pension asset limit, when it is sold, and some of the proceeds added to your superannuation fund, that value is going be assessed and depending on the balance, may reduce your pension entitlements.
-If you’re looking for advice here, Lifestyle Communities® highly recommends the services of My Pension Manager.